-Appropriations for U.S. military forces are determined through the legislative process and by executive branch implementation of the laws passed by Congress.
+Appropriations for U.S. military forces are determined through the legislative process and by executive branch implementation of U.S. laws.
 Early each year, the President submits a budget proposal that recommends the amounts of funds to be spent for particular military purposes.
 Congress then develops legislation that may or may not be consistent with the President's recommendations.